redis/docs/content/operate/rs/release-notes/rs-7-8-releases/rs-7-8-0-tba.md

 New Redis modules will not be available for download from the Redis download center.

-#### Legacy UI deprecation
+#### Legacy UI not supported

-The legacy UI is deprecated in favor of the new Cluster Manager UI and will be removed in a future release.
+The legacy UI was deprecated in favor of the new Cluster Manager UI in Redis Software version 7.2.4 and is no longer supported as of Redis Software version 7.8.0.

 #### Redis 6.0 databases not supported